 About the training provider

-Bowes Primary School is a Lead School for School Direct (Salaried) and Postgraduate Teaching Apprenticeship placements.
+Bowes Primary School is a Lead School for Postgraduate Teaching Apprenticeships and School Direct (tuition fee) placements.
 We have a number of partnership schools working with us to deliver fantastic teacher training.
 We work in partnership with Middlesex University to grow our next round of future teachers and leaders.

-Bowes Primary School has worked with trainee teachers for over 15 years, with a large number of our previous Graduate Teachers and School Direct trainees now employed in middle and senior leadership roles.
-We currently have 12 trainees (2020-21) out in ten local partnership schools.
+Bowes Primary School has worked with trainee teachers for over 15 years, with a large number of our previous School Direct and Graduate Teachers trainees now employed in middle and senior leadership roles.
+We currently have 8 trainees (2021-22) and had 10 trainees (2020-2021) in seven local partnership schools.

-The partnership schools in our alliance offer a range of experiences, working alongside happy and friendly children, and hardworking and ambitious staff.
-All the partnership schools have experience of teacher training and are able to coach and mentor trainees through the programme, producing good and outstanding trainees who go on to complete their NQT year with confidence.
+The schools in our Trust offer a range of experiences, working alongside happy and friendly children, and hardworking and ambitious staff.
+All the schools have experience of teacher training and are able to coach and mentor trainees through the programme, producing good and outstanding trainees who go on to complete their ECT Induction with confidence.

 Bowes Primary School, as the Lead school in the partnership, will coordinate the selection and recruitment process.
 If shortlisted for interview, candidates will spend a full day in school participating in the following: